vantangst/Wether-forecast/README.md

 ## Note

-- I have done 8/10 items at Problem Statement.
-I don't have time to finish all items.
 - I have done a Unit test for logic code (`Repository`, `ViewModel`) and some basic test cases for UI test (`View`).
 - UI from the requirement is not good enough, need to discuss and improve later.